pluralsh/documentation/pages/02-getting-started/02-how-to-use/04-workload-cluster.md

 ---
-title: Setting Up Your First Workload Cluster
+title: Provision a workload cluster
 description: Using a self-service PR automation to provision your first workload cluster
 ---